-The MBA academic year is divided into six 8-week sessions.
+The graduate academic year is divided into three semesters (Fall, Spring and Summer semesters) and each semester is subsequently divided into two 8-week sessions i.e., Fall Session I and Fall Session II, Spring Session I and Spring Session II and Summer Session I and Summer Session II.
 A student may enter the University at the beginning of Fall Session 1 and may be considered for graduation at the end of any of the 8-week sessions during which all academic requirements are completed.